Army of the North (Ireland)

-The Army of the North was a military force raised in Ireland during 1689 as part of the Williamite War.
-It was made up of Protestants from Ulster, who declared their opposition to the rule of the Catholic James II and endorsed the Glorious Revolution.

-The force was raised in opposition to the Royal Irish Army which had been purged of Protestant officers and men and replaced by Catholics.
-It was organised by prominent local leaders such as the young Sir Arthur Rawdon.
-The Army was under the control of the General Council of Union, often known as the Council of Five.
-They dispatched emissaries to London and received endorsement for their actions from William III.
+The Army of the North was an army raised in Ireland in early 1689 during the Williamite War in Ireland.
+It comprised Irish Protestants from Ulster who declared their opposition to the rule of the Catholic James II and as Williamites supported William III and the Glorious Revolution.
+The army was raised in opposition to the Royal Irish Army, which had been purged of Protestant officers and other ranks by Catholics.
+Organised by prominent local leaders such as Sir Arthur Rawdon, the Army of the North was placed under the control of the General Council of Union, also known as the Council of Five.

-In response the authorities in Dublin despatched troops under Richard Hamilton northwards to put down the rebellion.
-After the Army suffered major defeats at the Break of Dromore and the Battle of Cladyford it largely dispersed.
-Some of the survivors took shelter in Derry, which still held out, and took part in the successful defence of the city.
+Leaders of the Army of the North dispatched emissaries to London and received endorsement for their actions from William III.
+After it had received news of the Army of the North's raising, the Dublin Castle administration despatched a force of Irish Army troops under Richard Hamilton northwards to engage the Protestant army.
+Hamilton's force inflicted several major defeats on the Army of the North, including the Break of Dromore on 14 March and Battle of Cladyford on 15 April, causing the army to disperse.
+Some veterans took shelter in Derry, which still held out, and took part in the successful defence of the city from April to August.